 - 1 cup frozen peas and carrots

-- Add ¼ cup of ice cold water and mix together by pressing the flour together to form a dough ball.
-Do not knead the dough as this will remove the flaky texture.
+- Add the ice water a little at a time and press the flour together to form a dough ball.
+Do not knead the dough as this will remove the flaky texture

 - Place in a ziplock bag and refrigerate for about 30 minutes.

-- For the filling: Add ground meat to a warm skillet or sauté pan on medium heat and cook until all of the pinkness in the meat is gone.
+- Add ground meat to a hot skillet or sauté pan on medium heat and cook until all of the pinkness in the meat is gone

 - Add garlic powder, onion powder, cassareep, ketchup, pepper and salt and cook for about 5 minutes

-- Add about 2 ½ tablespoons of meat filling to the center of the first dough disk.
-Brush the perimeter of the disk with water and then placed the second disk on top.
+- Next add about 1 1/2 tablespoons of meat filling to the center of each bottom piece of dough.
+Then brush the perimeter of the disk with water and then place the second disk on top.

-- Using a fork seal the edge of the patty and then pierce the top.
+- Then using a fork seal the edge of the patty and then pierce the top to allow air to escape during cooking

-- Bake in the oven for 20-30 minutes (or until golden brown) at 350°F, then remove and let cool before serving.
+- Brush the patties with the egg wash and bake in 350 °F oven for 20-25 minutes (or until golden brown), then remove and let cool before serving.

-3. The biscuit cutter I used to make my dough disks in 3 inches in diameter, but you can used anything that it about that size.
-Try not to go smaller or you may end up with tiny patties.
+- The biscuit cutter I used to make my dough disks in 3 inches in diameter, but you can use anything that it about that size.